in

 Ferns are a large group of perennials.
 They can vary in height from a few inches to 50 feet.
 Most are forest plants.
 Plant ferns outdoors in a cool, shady place.
 Indoors, ferns grow well in indirect light away from drafts or forced air.

-Get to Know Ferns
+Get to know Ferns

 • Plant type: Perennial